 help flag set to

-true to store detailed instructions that will be displayed to users in the Instructions pane, see Custom Attributes > Examples > Template Instructions for an example.
+true then you can provide for each document section detailed instructions, which the application displays in the Instructions pane, see Custom Attributes > Examples > Template Instructions for an example.

 You can reuse the whole configuration of a project by saving the project as a Project Template.
 Project Templates store a collection of Document Templates and traceability links configuration.